 You will receive an email notification to your EaglesEye email account when you have been awarded financial aid.
 The email will include instructions as to how to accept/reject your awards.

-Please submit the scholarship check, notification letter or other documentation of the award to the Office of Scholarships and Financial Aid.
+Please submit the scholarship check, notification letter or other documentation of the award to the Student Hub.
 We will notify you of changes via your EaglesEye email account.

 Please visit the Wyoming Department of Education site Hathaway FAQ page here.
-You may also stop into the Office of Scholarships and Financial Aid for assistance.
+You may also stop in at the Student Hub for assistance.

 We aren't permitted to award students over the cost of attendance (COA).
 If you receive additional financial aid from any source, LCCC may be required to adjust your financial aid award.
 If this occurs, you will be notified via your EaglesEye email account.